unikraft/docs/content/en/community/hackathons/2022-10-munich/_index.md

 ### Registration

-To take part in the hackathon please fill this [registration form](https://forms.gle/YE1LSGBvn2edUHFE8) by **Wednesday, October 19, 2022, 10pm CEST**.
+To take part in the hackathon please fill this [registration form](https://forms.gle/YE1LSGBvn2edUHFE8) by **Friday, October 14, 2022, 11am CEST**.

 ### People